A celebration of modern architecture styles

 Brutalist; 1950 - 70

-The name Brutalism derived from the term Le Corbusier used to describe the material used for his work - 'béton brut' (raw concrete).
+The name Brutalism derives from the term Le Corbusier used to describe the material used for his work - 'béton brut' (raw concrete).
 British architect Reyner Banham then translated the term into Brutalist - fitting for such a harsh and drab style of architecture.
-Brutalism uses raw concrete and brick to create strong, clean lines that divides opinion with architects and passers by - some find Brutalism ugly and clunky whilst others enjoy the bold simplicity of the style.
-Although traditional Brutalist buildings are a thing of the past, it's clear that the use of large concrete facades and open spaces has inspired plenty of architecture today.
-Seeing as Britain is famous for its dismal weather, it's only right that it's home to lots of Brutalist architecture too.
-Head down to London Southbank and you will be immersed in Brutalism through the National Theatre and IBM headquarters.
-Check out the below images of our favourite Brutalist building - The Barbican - below.
-Brutalism : The Barbican
+Brutalism uses raw concrete and brick to create strong, clean lines that divide opinion among architects and passersby.
+Some find Brutalism ugly and clunky, while others appreciate its bold simplicity.
+Although traditional Brutalist buildings are a thing of the past, the use of large concrete facades and open spaces continues to inspire contemporary architecture.

 Want to read more about the Brutalist movement?
 Read Dezeen's guide here.